 How to remove keyloggers from your Android phone

 You can find a wide variety of available antivirus software for both iPhone and Android devices.
+Almost any antivirus solution can be your personal and free keylogger remover.
 They come with malware scan features, which will scan your whole system and locate present malware.
 It can act as a personal keylogger detector for Android.

 Here’s how to do it: